A Javascript CSS3 Selector and Matcher not using XPath

 Peter Michaux Peter Blog - initial code template for compiled CSS selectors

-Samuel Lebeau (Xilinus) - Prototype adapter, syntax suggestions and patches
+Samuel Lebeau (@samleb) - syntax suggestions, code cleanup and patches

 E. Leith (LavaScript) - bug reports, suggestions and great debugging in his library